 - A. & W. ……………… probably Agnews & Wilcox, Pittsburgh, Pennsylvania ( 1868-1872).
 Jay W. Hawkins (Glasshouses and Glass Manufacturers of the Pittsburgh Region 1795-1910) gives this date range and writes on page 20-21 that this mark is attributed to Agnews & Wilcox, who made coffin flasks and soda bottles among other containers.
 Also, a flask marked “Guaranteed Full Pint” posted on the antique-bottles.net discussion site bears “A & W” on the bottom, but that bottle appears to date from sometime in the period of 1895-1915 and likely stands for a later, unrelated and unidentified company.

 - B (as seen on glass electrical insulators, NOT bottles)………… Brookfield Glass Company, Brooklyn, NY and Old Bridge, NJ.
-A single capital letter “B” appears on many “beehive style” glass telegraph insulators, positioned immediately below the wire groove that encircles the insulator.
+A single capital letter “B” appears on numerous “beehive style” (CD 145) glass telegraph line insulators, positioned immediately below the wire groove that encircles the insulator.
 The letter is often very faint, and easily overlooked.
-There may or may not be a letter or number on the top of the insulator, but on these particular examples, there are no other markings on the “skirt” of the insulator other than a lone “B”.
+There may or may not be a mold or “shop” number or letter on the very top of the insulator.
 On these insulators, the “B” positively identifies the insulator to be a product of the Brookfield Glass Company (Bushwick Glass Works), and most of these beehive style insulators date from the c.
-1900-1919 period.
-Although some of the “B” beehive insulators were probably made at their first factory location in Brooklyn, NY, the great majority of these are believed to have been manufactured at their second plant at Old Bridge, New Jersey.
+1900-1920 period.
+Although some of the “B” beehive insulators were made at their first factory location in Brooklyn, the great majority of these insulators (which tend to be in somewhat darker shades of aqua, teal and green) are believed to have been manufactured at their second plant at Old Bridge, New Jersey.
 Please see my page on the Brookfield Glass Company for more background information.

 - B (with a wavy underline, inside circle)……………Glashütten Budenheim GmBH, Budenheim, Rhineland-Palatinate, Germany.
 This operation was formed in 1904 and glass bottle production was started in 1905 (making green champagne bottles in the very beginning).
 The company later became part of Gerresheimer Glass.
 This mark is illustrated with a line drawing in Toulouse (BM&TM, 1971-page 578), and stated to date from 1965.
 Uncertain how long the mark was used after 1965, perhaps into the 1980s?
 See photo of mark (above) as it appears on base of an emerald green Jagermeister bottle.
 That bottle is also marked “W. GERMANY” on base which would presumably date it before 1989.